Gillette, Wyoming: Education

 Public education in Gillette is provided by Campbell County School District Number 1.
 It is home to Campbell County High School and Thunder Basin High School.
 Gillette College, a two-year college, is part of the Northern Wyoming Community College District.

 Gillette has a public library, a branch of the Campbell County Public Library System.

 Media

 Gillette has one newspaper, the Gillette News-Record, published by Ann Kennedy Turner.
 It was originally two papers, the Gillette News and the Campbell County Record.
 The News-Record became a daily on July 14, 1975.

+Over the air digital television stations available in Gillette include KOPA-CD on RF Channel 9 (ABC).
+Wyoming Public Television (PBS) is available on K26NL-D, channel 26.
+CBS programming from Casper, Wyoming can be seen on channel 16, K16AE-D. NBC programming from Rapid City, South Dakota is available on channel 22, K22AD-D.

-Gillette receives a strong digital television signal from KOPA-CD on channel 9, a moderate signal from KHSD-TV FOX on channel 5, and a weak signal from KQME ABC on channel 11 and KSGW-TV ABC on channel 12.
+Gillette also receives a moderate signal from KHSD-TV (Fox) on channel 5, and a weak signal from KQME (MeTV) on channel 11 and KSGW-TV ABC on channel 12.

 Gillette Public Access Television is Gillette's only TV station.
 It is a traditional PEG cable-access station operated by the city.
 It can be viewed on Charter Communications Cable channels 189 (Education), 190 (Public Access) and 192 (Government).